ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 in {{RFC3629}}; implementation approaches that lead to an equivalent result are possible.

-A string to be used as a JSONPath query needs to be *well-formed* and *valid*.
+A string to be used as a JSONPath query needs to be *well formed* and *valid*.
-A string is a well-formed JSONPath query if it conforms to the ABNF syntax in this document.
+A string is a well formed JSONPath query if it conforms to the ABNF syntax in this document.
-A well-formed JSONPath query is valid if it also fulfills all semantic requirements posed by this document, which are:
+A well formed JSONPath query is valid if it also fulfills all semantic requirements posed by this document, which are:

 1. Integer numbers in the JSONPath query that are relevant